Vegan Guide to Koh Kood

 SeaFar Resort Koh Kood

-Our first stay was at SeaFar Resort on the West coast of the island where we were staying in converted shipping containers placed right next to the beach.
+SeaFar Resort is on the West coast of the island where we were stayed in converted shipping container placed right next to the beach.
 Our home town of Southampton in England has a huge container port, so we’re used to seeing these big metal boxes all the time but have never slept in one!

 They were simply decorated, with air con and an en-suite bathroom but the best part of staying in them was definitely their location overlooking a deserted and beautiful beach, fully equipped with sun loungers, swings and warm turquoise sea (perfect for swimming).